egorskb/AI_CopyPaste/README.md

 ## Installation

-The AI Clipboard Manager requires Python 3 and several Python packages to run.
-To simplify the installation process, we've provided separate installation scripts for Windows and Mac users.
-Follow the instructions below to install the AI Clipboard Manager on your operating system:
+The AI CopyPaste requires Python 3 and several Python packages to run.
+To simplify the installation process, I've provided separate installation scripts for Windows and Mac users.
+Follow the instructions below to install the AI CopyPaste on your operating system:

 ### Windows